gregpalmr/install-hadoop-on-bare-metal/README.md

 ### b.
 Modify the cssh script to use hostname templates that resolve to your hostnames.

+Edit the cssh bash script file.

      $ vi cssh

 Change the following shell script lines to use template matching strings that reflect the naming convention of your servers' hostnames.
 For example, if the hostnames of your master nodes are:

      hadoopcluster1namenode1.mydomain.com